 1. Broccoli And Brussels Sprouts

-There’s wisdom in eating your greens, especially cruciferous ones like broccoli, Brussels sprouts, cabbage, watercress, and cauliflower.
+There’s wisdom in eating your greens, especially cruciferous ones like broccoli, Brussels sprouts, cabbage, and watercress.
+Cauliflower is also part of this family.
 These contain helpful chemicals like sulforaphane, indole-3-carbinol, and 1-cyano-2-hydroxy-3-butene (CHB) which block cancer-causing chemicals – such as NNK in cigarette smoke.
 These also increase the levels of natural antioxidant enzymes essential for the detoxification process.2 When the body is overloaded with toxins, the levels of natural antioxidants go down, thereby slowing down the detoxification process in the liver.

 Best for protecting the liver against damage

-Eating too much refined and sugary foods also increase the harmful LDL cholesterol and a type of fat called triglycerides.
-Since the liver helps remove excess LDLs from the body, an LDL overload can strain it.
+Eating too much refined and sugary foods also increases harmful LDL cholesterol and a type of fat called triglycerides in the body.
+And since the liver helps remove excess LDLs from the body, an LDL overload can strain it.
 Triglycerides, on the other hand, collect in the liver, causing fatty liver or non-alcoholic fatty liver disease (NAFLD).
 This raises your risk for liver inflammation (steatohepatitis), which leads to cirrhosis, liver failure, and liver cancer.
-Cruciferous vegetables also have cholesterol-like compounds called phytosterols which can lower both high cholesterol and triglyceride level.3
+Cruciferous vegetables contain cholesterol-like compounds called phytosterols which can lower both high cholesterol and triglyceride levels.3

 How much should you have?
-Have 1.5–2.5 cups of dark green veggies, including cruciferous ones, every week.4 If you have a hypothyroidism problem, cook these vegetables well before consuming them.
+Have 1.5–2.5 cups of dark green veggies, including cruciferous ones, every week.4 If you suffer from hypothyroidism, cook these vegetables well before consuming them.

 Best as a preventive against oxidative stress in the liver